There may be a relatively increased prevalence in Finland ref.

 Larger than normal collagen fibrils have been extracted from the cartilage matrix in these patients.

 The bones are characterised by crescent-shaped flattened epiphyses, a short, broad femoral neck, and shortening and metaphyseal widening of the tubular bones.
-There is irregular deformity and shortening to the metacarpal bones, metatarsal bones, and phalanges.
+There is irregular deformity and shortening of the metacarpal bones, metatarsal bones, and phalanges.
 Abduction of the great toes and clubfeet may also be observed.

 Treatment and prognosis